 Free for Museum members and children under 3

 Admission is free every Friday, 4:00 to 8:00 p.m.

 Screenings & Events*

-Members at the Film Lover level and above receive free or discounted tickets to all screenings and events.
-Learn more about membership here.
+All Museum members receive free unlimited gallery admission, and those at the Film Lover and Kids Premium levels and above receive free or discounted tickets to all screenings and events.
+Learn more here.

 At this time, Museum admission can only be purchased on-site.
-The cost of Museum admission may be applied toward a ticket for a screening or event happening the same day, or towards a same-day purchase of a membership.
+Purchase of Museum admission includes one ticket to a same-day film screening or event if the ticket value is less than or equal to the admission fee (Tickets are subject to availability).
+The cost of admission may be applied toward a same-day purchase of a membership.

 The Museum's special events often sell out.
 If advance tickets are no longer available, stand-by tickets may become available on a first-come, first-served basis on the day of the program.
 Please visit the individual program page for stand-by instructions.